extemporelang/extemporelang.github.io/_docs/overview/using-extempore.md

 ![image](/images/interacting-with-compiler/xtlang-eval-1.png)

-One difference from the previous (Scheme) example is that the `extempore` compiler now prints a message to the console:
+One difference from the previous (Scheme) example is that the `extempore` compiler now prints a message to the terminal:

 ~~~~ sourceCode
     Bound myPI >>> double